 We found no “objective” or “hard” barriers for developing apprenticeships in countries with traditionally school-based VET; but a row of “subjective” or “weak” factors, like scepticism about quality of Learning Outcomes (LO) from curricula-driven WBL, concerns that apprentices are exploited as cheap work-force, uncertainties about roles of involved stakeholders, etc..
 Despite these factors, we successfully designed, implemented and piloted a one-year lasting curricula-driven WBL in PO and RO.

 Apart from this, we developed a SQF (level 2-4); a mapping of the PT, RO, ES and DE qualifications from industrial shoe production with the potential of a benefit for holders of qualifications from the sector of industrial shoe production.
-Currently we are working on a transfer handbook, hoping that our approach is transferable to other sectors.
+Finally, we worked on a transfer handbook, hoping that our approach is transferable to other sectors.